anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Write a playbook as follows:
    - runs on all hosts
    - run a linux command to check whether crond service is running or not
-   - restart sshd service if crond service is not running
+   - restart sshd service if crond service is running

 **Task 9**